 - To give health boards, trusts and Welsh Government access to the information they need in the way they want it, we produce a range of web apps including dashboards, data quality indicators, health maps, online reporting tools and tailored e-portals.

 - We aim to improve the quality of clinically coded healthcare information in NHS Wales, including details of Welsh coding standards and enhanced training programmes.
-We also provide a clinical coding services to clarify current classification rules and ensure data is recorded consistently and accurately.
+We also provide a clinical coding service to clarify current classification rules and ensure data is recorded consistently and accurately.

 - We support improved quality of information used in NHS Wales through standardisation – aiming for a shared understanding of words and numbers used in healthcare services.
 We maintain the NHS Wales Data Dictionary - a user-friendly guide to the definition, collection and interpretation of the nationally agreed data standards adopted by the NHS in Wales as well as a Data Standards services.